OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Filter a PivotTable

 The Excel JavaScript API offers two methods for filtering a PivotTable: slicers and PivotFilters.
-Slicers can be applied to both PivotTables and regular Excel tables.
-PivotFilters allow you to filter data based on a PivotTable's four [PivotHierarchy](#hierarchies) categories (filters, columns, rows, and values).
-The [Slicer](/javascript/api/excel/excel.slicer) class, like its Excel UI counterpart, allows for style and formatting customization.
-[PivotFilters](/javascript/api/excel/excel.pivotfilters) do not offer style or formatting flexibility.
+[Slicers](/javascript/api/excel/excel.slicer) can be applied to both PivotTables and regular Excel tables.
+[PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter data based on a PivotTable's four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
+The `Slicer` class, like its Excel UI counterpart, allows for style and formatting customization. `PivotFilters` do not offer style or formatting flexibility.

 See [Filter with slicers](#filter-with-slicers) and [Filter with PivotFilters](#filter-with-pivotfilters) to learn more about Excel JavaScript API integration options for these data filtering methods.